-Dunya Kalantery will be artist in residence at Bow Arts’ Lakeside Centre for a year from November 2019.
-Her residency is part of the Creative Knowledge Project which looks to question what a library can be in the 21st century ahead of the new Thamesmead Library being built on Southmere Lake.
+Dunya Kalantery is artist-in-residence at Thamesmead's Lakeside Centre.
+Her residency is part of the Creative Knowledge Project, which looks to question what a library can be in the 21st century ahead of the new Thamesmead Library being built on Southmere Lake.

-Dunya will invite local residents to collaborate with her by imagining how the library could be used to create and consolidate space for community relationships, thinking about how digital interventions can be used to create stronger links between individuals, community and knowledge.
+Dunya invites local residents to collaborate with her by imagining how the library could be used to create and consolidate space for community relationships, thinking about how digital interventions can be used to create stronger links between individuals, community and knowledge.

 - Dunya will be running workshops in the current temporary Thamesmead library, exploring archives and storytelling, and thinking together about our relationship to our environment.